bio-miga/miga/manual/part2/requirements/conda.md

 > However, a precompiled SolexaQA++ binary for MacOS can be obtained directly
 > from the developers
 > [here](https://downloads.sourceforge.net/project/solexaqa/src/SolexaQA++_v3.1.7.1.zip).
-> Simply remove `solexaqa` from the list above, and download that binary
+> Simply remove `solexaqa` from the list above and download that binary
 > manually.

 ## R packages

-The full list of R packages are automatically installed by MiGA.
+The full list of R packages is automatically installed by MiGA.
 However, we will install one package here to make sure everything is properly initialized.

 ```bash